DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 </p>
 <p align="center"> <b>Fig.2 - N10_T3 soil profile with liquefiable layer</b> </p>

+The notebook and required scripts are available in the DesignSafe community folder and can be executed from any user without any modification.
+Users are invited to try it and use any parts for their respective needs.

-The notebook can be discect into four main components:
+The notebook can be discected into four main components:

 <ol type="a">
   <li>Setup tapis/agave app and run OpenSees job</li>
   <li>Post process results</li>
-  <li>Generate report</li>
+  <li>Process report</li>
-  <li> Generate interactive plots</li>
+  <li>Generate interactive plots</li>
 </ol>

+It is emphasize that the main motivation of this notebook is to take advantage of DesignSafe resources.
-Each component is described below.
+Relevant details for each component are described below.

 ### Setup tapis/agave app and run OpenSees job

+The notebook can be executed launching *Jupyter Lab* in Designsafe.
+This open a docker container in DesignSafe for the user that includes all the functionality required to execute jupyter commands.
+When

 #### Setup job description